A decorative cartoon of an old desktop computer displaying redirect loop error

 Incorrect HTTPS settings can often lead to the ‘err_too_many_redirects’ error.
 Here are some key areas to consider:

-Using an SSL plugin on WordPress
+Check use of an SSL plugin on WordPress

 While SSL plugins can be helpful, they can sometimes cause issues with your site’s HTTPS settings.
 These plugins can interfere with your .htaccess file or your server’s configuration, leading to redirect loops.